jbloewencolon/Microsoft_Movie_Studio/README.md

 # Conclusion

 According to our three data insights above, it looks like if Microsoft wants to be successful in the movie industry they need to:
-   1. Not be afriad to spend big on their production budgets
+   1. Realize that there is a linear relationship between budget and gross income.
+In other words: spend money to make money.
-   2. Focus on producing primarily "blockbuster" type films while carefully taking risks with smaller budget films
+   2. Focus on big budget projects for safest ROI but take risks on smaller budget "prestige" projects to build brand identity and possibly strike it rich!
    3. Produce films from genres that generate the highest positive critical reception: PG 13 and R rated films in the categories of Drama, Romance, Musicals, Family, and Comedy.